Ginghamsburg Church: History

+Fort McKinley UMC became a part of Ginghamsburg Church from 2008 to 2025.
+Prior to July 2008, Fort McKinley was a separate United Methodist congregation, located in an economically challenged Dayton neighborhood.
+The church had dwindled to approximately 40 people in weekly attendance before voting to merge with Ginghamsburg.
+80 volunteers from Ginghamsburg in Tipp City transplanted themselves at the newly minted Fort McKinley Campus and got to work.
+Neighborhood transformation took root by way of community partnerships, free food and a willingness to knock on doors.
+In March 2012 Ginghamsburg also started another urban campus called The Point, located in Trotwood, Ohio;.
+Both campuses are now closed.

+Charity work

 Since 2005, Ginghamsburg Church invested over $6.1 million into sustainable relief projects in Darfur, Sudan through an initiative called The Sudan Project.
-The church first developed the initiative after Slaughter read about the War in Darfur in the early 2000s.
-After the situation in Darfur was named by the United Nations as the worst humanitarian crisis in the world, which resulted in a genocide, extreme poverty for millions, and a refugee crisis, Slaughter urged the congregation to get involved.
-Ginghamsburg partnered with the United Methodist Committee on Relief, which has helped the church use the funds to implement sustainable agriculture, safe water, sanitation, child development, and child protection projects in Darfur.
-The projects are now serving more than 250,000 Darfuri people and over 200 schools have been built.
+The church first developed the initiative after Slaughter read about the War in Darfur in the early 2000s and he urged the congregation to get involved.
+Ginghamsburg partnered with the United Methodist Committee on Relief, which helped the church use the funds to implement sustainable agriculture, safe water, sanitation, child development, and child protection projects in Darfur.
+The projects have served more than 250,000 Darfuri people and over 200 schools have been built.

-Every year the church holds a "Christmas is Not Your Birthday" miracle offering during the Christmas season to raise funds for the project.
+Every year the church holds a "Christmas is Not Your Birthday" miracle offering during the Christmas season to raise funds for The Sudan Project.
 As a result of the annual miracle offering, Slaughter authored a book calling on Christians to reject self-centered, consumeristic approaches to the holiday season and remember what he perceives as the true meaning of Christmas.
-In April 2010 and December 2012 the church's work in Darfur was featured on PBS's Religion & Ethics Newsweekly.
-The church's work in Darfur has also been chronicled by The New York Times, Huffington Post, Beliefnet, Christianity Today, and The Christian Century.

-The church developed relief efforts in New Orleans following Hurricane Katrina, garnering a front page cover story in The Times-Picayune and articles in the Houston Chronicle and The Washington Post.
-As of March 2012 the church has sent over seventy teams to the city to assist in rebuilding efforts.
+The church developed relief efforts in New Orleans following Hurricane Katrina.
+By March 2012 the church had sent over seventy teams to the city to assist in rebuilding efforts.

-In 2010 Ginghamsburg held its first annual Change the World Weekend, a churchwide event in which church members commit to a weekend of community service.
+In 2006 Ginghamsburg held its first annual Change the World Weekend, a churchwide event in which church members commit to a weekend of community service.
+The conferences ran for ten years.
 The idea led to the United Methodist denomination making it a denomination-wide event in which thousands of churches around the world participate in a weekend of community service.
 The event corresponded with the release of Slaughter's book Change the World: Recovering the Mission and Message of Jesus.